IceCubo Documentation

 • Footer

-In the same way as with Templates, just by clicking the “Manage all template parts”, you can access the following screen and therefrom you can add new Template Parts or reset the edited one.
+In the same way as with Templates, just by clicking the “Manage all template parts”, you can access the following screen and there-from you can add new Template Parts or reset the edited one.

 Block settings, e.g. Logo

-Here we’re talking about editing the blocks inside the Site Editor, which doesn’t differentiate much from editing blocks inside the page editor.
+Here we’re talking about editing the blocks inside the Site Editor, which technically doesn’t differentiate much from editing blocks inside the page editor.

 While editing a template or template part, in order to change any aspect you have to actually change the block settings.
 The obvious example, and something you most likely have to do, is to add the logo.